-- the implementation of the test system adapter on the test tool side by respecting the defined UDP/IP interface; - the generation of coding/decoding functions from ASN.1 HIPERACCESS protocol specification using PER rules as specified in the DLC Technical Specification.
+• the implementation of the Test System Adapter on the test tool side by respecting the defined UDP/IP interface;

+- the generation of coding/decoding functions from ASN.1 HiperLAN2 protocol specification using PER rules as specified in the DLC Technical Specification.
 As different projects have shown, the implementation of a codec can constitute a significant amount of time, especially in a Protocol Layer Tester scenario.
-The required amount of effort heavily depends on the type of encoding (e.g. text based, tabular based, etc.) and the notation used to describe this encoding.
-Codecs are discussed further in clauses 5.2.1.3.1, 5.2.1.3.1.1 and 5.2.1.3.1.2; - the translation of the test suite from TTCN-2 to TTCN-3.
+The required amount of effort heavily depends on the type of encoding (e.g. text based, tabular based, etc) and the notation used to describe this encoding.
+Codecs are discussed further in a clause below; - the translation of the test suite from TTCN-2 to TTCN-3.
 The source ATS was written in TTCN-2.
 Because of the standardized TRI and TCI for TTCN-3 and the availability of test equipment with these interfaces, the TTCN-2 ATS was converted automatically to an equivalent TTCN-3 ATS; - the compilation of the TTCN-3 test suite.

-While the interfaces for the first step is defined in ES 201 873-5 [3], the interfaces for step two and three are defined in ES 201 873-6 [4].
+While the interfaces for the first step is defined in [TRI], the interfaces for step two and three are defined in [TCI].